mia-platform/custom-plugin-lib/docs/HTTPClient.md

 # Call the other services on the Platform project
-You can call any service or any endpoints defined on the Platform project, obtaining and using a proxy object.
+You can call any service or any endpoint defined on the Platform project, obtaining and using a proxy object.

 For example, if you need to connect to a CRUD, you have to use a Proxy towards the crud-service.